|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This fish curry tastes so delectable, you won't believe how fast and easy it is - ready in less than 30 minutes!
+This fish curry tastes so delectable, you won't believe how fast and easy it is—ready in about 20 minutes!
 Fillets of fish (any type, fresh or frozen) are simmered in a rich Thai curry sauce.

-The recipe includes vegetables for a healthy one-pot dish.
+The recipe includes optional vegetables for a healthy one-pot dish.
 If you like, you can also add shrimp or other seafood to the pot/wok.
-Like all curries, this fish curry makes excellent leftovers as well as hot lunches to take to work.
-We like making this curry with salmon, but other types of fish work well too.
+Like most curries, this fish curry makes for excellent leftovers or hot lunches to take to work.
+We like making this curry with salmon, but other types of fish work well, too.

 - Curry Sauce: